MustnotCan/EasyDrawer-Backend/README.md

-# PDF Management Backend
+# PDF Managemen Backend

 ## Description

-This repository is the main hub for announcements and updates about the **PDF Management** app (name subject to change), a Single Page Application (SPA) designed for easy, straightforward, and self-hosted PDF management.
+This repository is the main hub for announcements and updates about the **EasyDrawer** app (name subject to change), a Single Page Application (SPA) designed for easy, straightforward, and self-hosted PDF management.
 The app allows users to organize, browse, and manage their PDF collections efficiently, with a focus on deployment in personal or private server environments.

 ---

 ## Features

-- **Fast Thumbnail Generation**
-  Thumbnails are generated quickly and saved on disk for improved performance.
+- **Filesystem-like Import & Reorganization**
+  Import new files or folders and reorganize them in a filesystem-like interface — all changes are reflected directly in the host’s filesystem.
+- **Folder & File Management**
+  Add, delete, and tag files directly from the app interface.
 - **Tag-based PDF Management**
   Organize and categorize PDFs efficiently using tags.

-- **Paginated Browsing**
-  Browse your PDF library with pagination for better navigation.
+- **Bulk Tagging & Editing**
+  Apply tags and edits to multiple files at once.
 - **Support for Duplicate Books**
   Handle duplicated PDF files seamlessly.
 - **Search & Filter**
   Search PDFs by name and filter by tags (additional search features coming soon).

-- **Folder & File Management**
-  Add, delete, tag directly from the app interface.

-- **Bulk Tagging & Editing**
-  Apply tags and edits to multiple files at once.
+- **Paginated Browsing**
+  Browse your PDF library with pagination for better navigation.
+- **Fast Thumbnail Generation**
+  Thumbnails are generated quickly and saved on disk for improved performance.
 - **Easy Deployment with Docker Compose**
   Ready for quick deployment using Docker Compose.

 ---

+## Preview

+<video src="assets/demo.mp4" controls width="600"></video>

 ## Technology Stack